What You Need To Know Before Paying Off Your Consumer Proposal Early

 Increase Monthly Payment Amount

-For example, if you are monthly payments are currently $200/month for 60 months, increasing your payment to $250/month will then be paid off in 48 months, 12 months sooner than scheduled.
+For example, if your monthly payments are currently $200/month for 60 months, increasing your payment to $250/month will be paid off in 48 months, 12 months quicker than scheduled.

 This will also provide you with a buffer in case you miss a payment in the future, so you don't fall behind by three months of payments, which could result in a deemed annulment.